vivaria/edisonrul.ing/README.md

 ## NOISY GNAT

-*   "Noisy Gnat's" effect is an Ignition Effect.
+*   "Noisy Gnat"'s effect is an Ignition Effect.
 Sending "Noisy Gnat" to the Graveyard is a cost.
-*   "Noisy Gnat's" effect targets 1 face-up monster.
+*   "Noisy Gnat"'s effect targets 1 face-up monster.

 ## NON AGGRESSION AREA